ryanlayer/samplot/README.md

 ## Examples:

 Samplot requires either BAM files or CRAM files as primary input.
-If you use CRAM, you'll also need a reference genome like one used the the 1000 Genomes Project (ftp://ftp-trace.ncbi.nih.gov/1000genomes/ftp/technical/reference/human_g1k_v37.fasta.gz).
+If you use CRAM, you'll also need a reference genome like one used the the [1000 Genomes Project](ftp://ftp-trace.ncbi.nih.gov/1000genomes/ftp/technical/reference/human_g1k_v37.fasta.gz).

 ### Basic use case
 Using data from NA12878, NA12889, and NA12890 in the